arvidn/libtorrent/docs/manual.rst

 -------------------------

 This alert is generated when a fastresume file has been passed to ``add_torrent`` but the files on disk did not match the fastresume file.
-The string explaints the reason why the resume file was rejected.
+The string explains the reason why the resume file was rejected.
 It is generated at severity level ``warning``.

 ::